Identifying and Compensating for Feature Deviation in Imbalanced Deep Learning: Class-Dependent Temperatures (CDT)

-\textbf{Discussion.} Our approach shares similar influences to the decision values with~\cite{cao2019learning,khan2017cost}.
-However, our motivation is different --- we conduct analysis to identify feature deviation and its effect and propose CDT to compensate for it.
-Our training procedure is simpler than~\cite{cao2019learning}, without deferred re-balancing.
+Our approach shares similar influences to the classifier's decision values with~\cite{cao2019learning,Ren2020Balanced,menon2021longtail}.
+However, our motivations are quite different --- \emph{we conduct analysis to identify feature deviation and its effect and propose CDT to compensate for it.} In contrast, \cite{cao2019learning} is proposed according to a margin-based generalization bound, \cite{Ren2020Balanced} is proposed to accommodate the label distribution shift between training and testing, and \cite{menon2021longtail} is proposed to overcome the undesirable bias towards dominant labels.
+Our ways of adjusting the decision values are also different from \cite{cao2019learning,Ren2020Balanced,menon2021longtail}, as summarized in a recent comprehensive study~\cite{wu2021adversarial}.
+We therefore believe that our insights and approach are complementary to them and are valuable add-on to the community\footnote{Our preliminary technical report \cite{ye2020identifying} has been cited in \cite{Ren2020Balanced,menon2021longtail}.}.